viniciuskneves/articles/prettier-eslint-typescript/README.md

 ```

 We replaced `eslint-config-prettier` by `plugin:prettier/recommended`.
 Check ESLint docs about extending a plugin: https://eslint.org/docs/user-guide/configuring/configuration-files#using-a-configuration-from-a-plugin
+I also recommend you to check what `eslint-plugin-prettier` is doing with our ESLint configuration: https://github.com/prettier/eslint-plugin-prettier/blob/a3d6a2259cbda7b2b4a843b6d641b298f03de5ad/eslint-plugin-prettier.js#L66-L75

 Running ESLint again we will get: